 With the holiday shopping season upon us, your website’s security should be on top of your priorities list (not that it shouldn’t be all year round).

 Reassure your customers that their data is protected.
 Use SSL certificates and have them permanently displayed on your website or checkout pages.

 Studies show that trust badges can help uncertain customers feel better about giving away their credit card information, especially when they are shopping on a website for the very first time.
 Also, consider implementing address verification system (AVS) and require card verification value (CVV).
 Most importantly, don’t store your customers’ data!

 Take a look at your sales trends from the year before and use them to predict how many sales you’ll be making this year.
 Stock your inventory to keep up with the demand – don’t promise an item that you can’t deliver.

 It’s better to be safe than sorry.
-Think of all the problems that might occur during the holidays and come up with a plan for how to handle them.
+Think of all the problems that might occur during the holidays and come up with a plan of action for each.
 What will you do if your server crashes?
 How will you handle a data hack?
 What if your products go out of stock?
-You can’t always predict what will happen, but you can cover your bases and prepare yourself for any scenario.
+You can’t always predict what will happen, but you can cover your bases and prepare yourself for most scenarios.

 Conclusion: Test, Test, Test

 With the holiday season slowly approaching, your website traffic is going to skyrocket.
 And to make the most of it you need to start preparing early.